See the trail route:

 The trip is easy to moderate.
 The most activity expected from you is when you have to board a boat.
 It will include some walking, but there will be no serious activity.

 We recommend bringing sun protection (headwear, long, lightweight clothes, sunglasses, sun cream) and mosquito repellents.
-Make sure you bring enough water (you can also buy it on the way) and some snacks if you get hungry quickly.
 We recommend comfortable wear.

 The trip is organised by the Insitute of Travel and Tourism of The Gambia (ITTOG) in collaboration with Ninki Nanka Encounters (NNE).